TWA 2018 Convention Educational Seminars Announced

 A panel of U. S. Fish and Wildlife Service (Service) biologists will provide an overview and then lead a discussion on how the Service places a high priority on working proactively with voluntary private landowners to recover rare plant and animal species.
 Ted Koch, Assistant Regional Director for the Ecological Services Division within the Southwest Region (which includes Texas, Oklahoma, New Mexico, and Arizona) will lead the panel.
 The many “conservation tools” and programs available to private landowners to incentivize habitat improvement work on private lands will be discussed as well.
 Private landowners from Texas will provide their perspective on their experiences in working with the Service.
 The panel looks forward to receiving feedback from audience members on how to improve the implementation and delivery of conservation efforts in support of the recovery of rare species and the ecosystems upon which we all depend.

-Presenters: Ted Koch - Assistant Regional Director for Ecological Services, USFWS and Tim Anderson- Technical Biologist, USFWS
+Presenters: Don R. Wilhelm, Regional Coordinator, Partners for Fish and Wildlife Program, USFWS and Tim Anderson- Technical Biologist, USFWS

 10:00-10:45- Helping Private Landowners with Cost Share and Technical Guidance Assistance.